 The student will view the Audinate Dante Level 1 Certification materials (provided) and then take the Audinate Dante Certification exam, providing proof of completing the certification for points in the course.

-Each quiz/exam will cover the Reading & Study material for the assigned module/week.
+Each quiz/exam will cover the Learn material for the assigned module.
 Each quiz will be open-book/open-notes, contain multiple-choice, true/false, and multiple answer questions, and have a 1-hour time limit.
 Each quiz may be attempted twice.

-The Mid-term Exam will cover the Reading & Study material for Modules/Weeks 1–4.
+The Quiz: Mid-Term will cover the Learn material for Module 1: Week 1 – Module 4: Week 4.
 It will be open-book/open-notes, contain multiple-choice, true/false, and multiple answer questions, and have a 1-hour-and 30-minute time limit.

-The Final Exam will cover the Reading & Study material for the entire course.
+The Quiz: Final will cover the Learn material for the entire course.
 It will be open-book/open-notes, contain multiple-choice, true/false, and multiple answer questions, and have a 2-hour time limit.